SaladTechnologies/salad-cloud-docs/products/sce/guides/metavoice-tts-api.md

 impairments or reading difficulties.
 In this article, we will explore the capabilities of one such TTS model, MetaVoice, and demonstrate how to leverage its features on SaladCloud in a cloud-based environment.

-** If you are looking for fast deployment of MetaVoice Endpoint on Salad move to [Deploying MetaVoice Endpoint to Salad](#deploying-metavoice-endpoint-to-salad) **
+** If you are looking for fast deployment of MetaVoice Endpoint on SaladCloud move to [Deploying MetaVoice Endpoint to Salad](#deploying-metavoice-endpoint-to-salad) **

 ### Discover MetaVoice: The Open-Source Voice Cloning Tool